shengyanli1982/karta/README.md

 #### 2. Queue

 `Queue` is a task processing component.
-It can be used to process tasks one by one.
+It can be used to process tasks one by one. `Queue` use dynamic number of workers to process tasks, which means the number of workers will be decreased when there is no task to process and will be increased when there are tasks to process.

+If worker is idle, it will be closed after `defaultWorkerIdleTimeout` which is `10` seconds.

+Long time idle, workers number will decrease to `defaultMinWorkerNum` which is `1`.

+When `msg` posted by `Submit` or `SubmitWithFunc`, it will be processed by the idle worker.
+If there is no idle worker, a new worker will be created to process the `msg`.
+The number of running workers will be increased to value which set by config `WithWorkerNumber` method if the number of running workers is not enough.

 **Methods**

--   `SubmitWithFunc`: submit a task with a handle function. `data` is the handle function parameter. `fn` is the handle function.
+-   `SubmitWithFunc`: submit a task with a handle function. `msg` is the handle function parameter. `fn` is the handle function.
 If `fn` is `nil`, the handle function will be `WithHandleFunc` to set.
--   `Submit`: submit a task without a handle function. `data` is the handle function parameter.
+-   `Submit`: submit a task without a handle function. `msg` is the handle function parameter.
 The handle function will be `WithHandleFunc` to set.

 **Example**